void-linux/void-packages/Manual.md

 The following variables influence how Haskell packages are built:

 - `stackage`: The Stackage version used to build the package, e.g.
   `lts-3.5`.
+Alternatively:
-Alternatively, you can prepare a `stack.yaml` configuration for the project and put it into `files/stack.yaml`.
+  - You can prepare a `stack.yaml` configuration for the project and put it into `files/stack.yaml`.
+  - If a `stack.yaml` file is present in the source files, it will be used
 - `make_build_args`: This is passed as-is to `stack build ...`, so you can add your `--flag ...` parameters there.